-- A confidential survey, called a health risk assessment, can help you understand your current health risks and develop a plan for addressing them. - Healthy Living programs (available at or near your workplace) can help you lose weight, reduce stress, or start exercising.
-There may be a small charge for some of these programs. - Care management programs can help you manage a chronic health condition, if you have one.
+- A confidential survey, called a health risk assessment, can help you understand your current health risks and develop a plan for addressing them. - Wellness programs (available at or near your workplace) can help you lose weight, reduce stress, or start exercising.
+There may be a small charge for some of these programs. - Care management programs available through your medical plan provider can help you manage a chronic health condition, if you have one.